 Sources and Further Reading

-Garment Contract Manufacturing was reviewed against official standards, regulator pages and sector guidance.
-Always verify legal, medical, food or export decisions against the latest official text.
+Source check for Garment Contract Manufacturing: CMT, MOQ and Quality Control: official standards, regulator pages and sector references are listed below.
+Validate final legal, medical, food or export decisions against the current primary text.